 A grade of zero will be entered for missing work until the work is turned in.
 Late work can be accepted under certain circumstances.
 Depending on how you communicate with your teacher this may or may not involve a penalty to your grade.
 Please read this document thoroughly so that you know what to do if your work is late.

 If an assignment is for at-home practice and is designated as homework then its purpose is to prepare you for class.
 As such, the grade for the assignment reflects preparedness and not competence.
 The homework does not have to be correct: we will correct it together in class.
 If the homework assignment is not done at the beginning of the class in which it is due, then the assignment will be given a zero.
 Late homework is not accepted.

-Late written work or designated lab assignments will not be accepted late unless you have a face-to-face conversation with your teacher.
-If you do so, and your teacher gives you permission then you have up to a week after the due date to turn in your work.
+Late written work or designated lab assignments will not be accepted late without prior notice unless you have a face-to-face conversation with your teacher.
+If you do so, and your teacher gives you permission, then you have up to a week after the due date to turn in your work.
 There will be a 15 point penalty for late work.
-If the assignment is later than one week it will not be accepted.

 If you know you will not be able to complete an assignment on time then speak with your teacher at least one full day before the due date.
 If it is after school hours, send an email.
 Make sure to explain the circumstances that prevent you from completing the work on time.
-If you ask nicely, you may get a small extension on the due date without a penalty, depending on the assignment and your teacher’s discretion.
+By taking the time to communicate your needs you may get a small extension on the due date without a penalty, depending on the assignment and your teacher’s discretion.